Tragetaschen/DbusCore/README.md

 # DbusCore
-D-Bus implementation for .NET Core
+A D-Bus implementation for .NET Core.

+Design goals:
+* Be asynchronous at the heart
+* Favor code generation over runtime reflection
+* Fast, lean, blah, blah :)